lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 2018/02/13 16:12:33 [alert] 28795#0: service hook reported "getUrlService set URL http://example.com"
 2018/02/13 16:12:33 [alert] 28797#0: service hook reported "getUrlService set URL http://example.com"
 2018/02/13 16:12:33 [alert] 28798#0: service hook reported "getUrlService set URL http://example.com"
-2018/02/13 16:12:33 [error] 28797#0: an exception was caught while getting value of service variable "hs_service_httpbin": "Service was interrupted by a service hook", using old value
+2018/02/13 16:12:33 [alert] 28797#0: an exception was caught while getting value of service variable "hs_service_httpbin": "Service was interrupted by a service hook", using old value
 ```

 All 4 workers were signaled, and the only *active* service (remember that